cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # Requirements

 - You need Python 3.4 - 3.7 to run the py4jps.
 You can install Python by going to the official Python download page: https://www.python.org/getit/
+- You also need to install a Java environment (version 7 or more recent)

 # Installation